danbz/aesthetic-programming/Table_Of_Content.md

 * Mini-ex 1: Think About My First Program

 ## Chapter 2: Having fun with Geometry/Maths
-* Multi by David Reinfurt
+* Multi by David Reinfurt (cf. sundial project for next chapter)
-* Basics: coordination, variables, geometry, shapes/patterns, faces
+* Basics: coordination, variables, geometry, shapes/patterns, faces (with p5.playground)
-* Having fun, and not just for fun, with software
+* Having fun, and not just for fun, with software, free speech and injurious words, bad jokes
-* Politics of emoticons
+* Politics of emoticons, politics of representation, background of unicode and universal languages
 * Mini-ex 2: A fun face

 ## Chapter 3: Infinite loops
 * Artwork: Asterisk Painting (2013) by Bell John
 * Iterations: For/ While Loops
 * Conditional statements and Functions
-* Time related syntax
+* Time related syntax, machine and human time (unix-epoch), clocks
 * Transform: translate(), rotate(), push/pop()
-* Temporalities: real-time, machine time, micro-time and just-in-time (live) coding
+* Temporalities: real-time, machine time, micro-time and just-in-time (live) coding (Ernst's essay - if... then - loop forever)
 * Mini-ex 3: Design a Throbber differently

 ## Chapter 4: Data Capture
-* Artwork: How We Act Together (2016) by Lauren McCarthy and Kyle McDonald
+* Artwork: How We Act Together (2016) by Lauren McCarthy and Kyle McDonald (mention more in passing, not too much emphasis)
 * Mouse and Keyboard events
 * Web camera inputs: with clmtrackr.js library
 * Audio inputs: with p5.sound library
-* Tracking: The datafication of everything, including your habits.
+* Tracking: The datafication of everything, including your habits (datafied research).
 * Mini-ex 4: CAPTURE ALL: Feedback machines

 ## Chapter 5: Object Orientation
-* Design work: TOFU GO by Francis Lam
+* Design work: TOFU GO by Francis Lam that inspires Winnie's simple version
 * Objects, Class, Behaviors and Arguments
 * Play objects: with p5.play library
-* Object-oriented thinking: cooking and coding with class struggle
+* Object-oriented thinking: cooking and coding with class struggle (food and recipes, cultural difference)
 * Mini-ex 5: Games with objects

 ## Chapter 6: Automatisms